• Skip to primary navigation

 I used lentil based pasta, which has about 21 grams of protein per serving, so I didn’t find the need to add more protein.
 However, you could easily add precooked chicken, shrimp, salmon, chickpeas or balsamic tofu to add even more protein to this recipe and make it more filling!

-If you love this pesto recipe, you should try:
+If you love pesto recipes, you should try

 ★ Did you make this recipe?
 Please give it a star rating below!